Bandar Siraf: Sasanian era

 The historical importance of Siraf to ancient trade is only now being realized.
-Discovered there in past archaeological excavations are ivory objects from east Africa, pieces of stone from India, and lapis from Afghanistan.
+Discovered there in past archaeological excavations are ivory objects from East Africa, pieces of stone from India, and lapis lazuli from Afghanistan.
 Siraf dates back to the Parthian era.

 According to David Whitehouse, one of the first archaeologists to excavate the ancient ruins of Siraf, marine trade between the Persian Gulf and Far East lands began to flourish at this port because of the vast expansion of trade in consumer goods and luxury items in ancient times.
 According to legend, the first contact between Siraf and China occurred in 741 AD.
 However, when sea trade routes tried shifting to the Red Sea, Siraf lost some business.

 Excavations at Siraf have uncovered evidence of a Sasanian port, which probably served the inland city of Gor (now Firuzabad).
 There was also a huge castle, possibly built c.
 360 by Shapur II.

 There is historical evidence of Sasanian maritime trade with the Gulf of Cambay in the modern day province of Gujarat, as fragments of Indian red polished ware, of predominantly Gujarati provenance dating to the 5th and 6th centuries were found at coastal sites on the northern shores of the Persian Gulf, and especially at Siraf.